In this comprehensive breakdown, we’re diving into the Subaru Outback’s best and worst years.

 - Electrical system glitches (inconsistent user experience)

-Pro tip: If you’re eyeing a 2015 Outback, check that VIN!
+Pro tip: If you’re considering a 2015 Outback, check that VIN!

 Best & Worst Years for Subaru Outback 6th Generation (2020-2024)